 The histogram in the Histogram bar illustrates the distribution of the event frequency and thus provides a quick overview of the events of one or more cameras.
-Open the Histogram bar by clicking on the dark gray border on the right margin of the MxMC (see Graphical Representation Of The Frequency Distribution Of Events In The Histogram, p.
-183).
+Open the Histogram bar by clicking on the dark gray border on the right margin of the MxMC (see The Histogram: Graphical Representation Of The Frequency Distribution Of Events, p.
+191).

-Histogram bar
+Fig. 91: Histogram bar

-Smart Data-System: Smart Data-System: Transaction data in combination with video surveillance
+Smart Data-System: Transaction data in combination with video surveillance

-With the MOBOTIX Smart Data System, transactions in the MxMC can be linked to the video recordings made at the time of the transactions.
+With the MOBOTIX Smart Data System, transactions in MxMC can be linked to the video recordings made at the time of the transactions.
 It enables you to quickly find and review any suspicious activities.
 This makes it easy to find and review suspicious activity (see Smart Data-System, p.
 193).

+NOTE!
 In order to use the MOBOTIX Smart Data System, you must purchase a Smart Data License.

-Fig. 89: Smart Data System
+Fig. 92: Smart Data System